How Much Does Radon Inspection and Mitigation Cost?

 How Much Does a Radon Mitigation System Cost?

-Get quotes with multiple radon mitigation companies to compare pricing.
+Get quotes from multiple radon mitigation companies to compare pricing.
 Some states require companies that install radon mitigation systems to be licensed, so check the requirements in your state and look for recommendations from your state's radon office.

 Are There Other Costs Involved in Radon Remediation?